M&A pipeline management: Stages, metrics, best practices

 2. Defining potential acquisition targets.
 The step involves selecting the most appropriate target companies based on various criteria such as industry, size, financial health, and strategic fit.

 3. Connecting with the seller.
-Corporate development teams connect with a seller while at the same time gathering initial information to keep the potential deal moving forward to due diligence.
+Corporate development teams connect with a seller while simultaneously gathering initial information to advance the potential deal toward due diligence.

 4. Due diligence.
 The due diligence process involves conducting a comprehensive investigation of the target’s finances, operations, and legal matters to assess its suitability for acquisition.